Information Content of Systems as a Physical Principle

-We start with theories introduced in \cite{SW_relaxed_uncertainty} (we call them p-GNSTs).
+{\it Violations of} ICP {\it in general probabilistic theories}. - { In this section we briefly discuss violation of \ICP{} in two families of theories that originate from \GPT{}.
+We start with {\it p general non signaling theories} (p-GNSTs) introduced in \cite{SW_relaxed_uncertainty} (for more details see Appendix \ref{app:generalized_prob_theories}}).
 These theories violate the quantum uncertainty relation for anti-commuting observables and they were originally developed to study how Tsirelson's bound for the CHSH inequality emerges from the uncertainty relation.

 Elementary system of p-GNST theory is a box with two observables $X$ and $Z$.
 Its state space is bounded by uncertainty relation:

 where $p\in[2,\infty]$ is parameter of the theory and $s_x=p(a = +|x = X)_\psi-p(a = -|x = X)_\psi$ is the mean value of observable $X$ measured on the system in state $\psi$ (analogically for $s_z$ and $Z$).
 Varying parameter $p$ one can move from state space of sbit to qbit.